RaoulLabrunie/ChatSportiwWeb/README.md

 ## ✨ Overview

-**ExpressChatBot** transforms the way you interact with databases through natural language.
+**ChatSportiwWeb** transforms the way you interact with databases through natural language.
 The system:

 1. 💬 Takes user questions about database content
 2. 🔄 Converts these questions to SQL queries using LLM technology
 3. ⚡ Executes the queries against your database
 4. 📊 Translates the results back into natural language responses

-Built on LangChain and ChatGroq (powered by llama3-70b-8192), ExpressChatBot brings the power of conversational AI to your data infrastructure.
+Built on ChatGroq (powered by llama3-70b-8192), ChatSportiwWeb brings the power of conversational AI to your data infrastructure.
 Customize with any compatible LLM of your choice.

 ## 🌟 Features